HenryXi1/HenryXi1/README.md

 ### Hi there 👋
-- My name is Henry Xi, a third-year Software Engineering student at the University of Waterloo
+- My name is Henry Xi, a senior Software Engineering student at the University of Waterloo
-- I am currently the software engineer at Disco, working with GraphQL and Typescript
-- Previously, I've worked as a full-stack software developer at Fundserv, Hubhead, and Sparklease
+- Previously, I've worked as a full-stack software developer at Pinterest and BetterUp
-- Looking for 2025 winter and summer internships!
+- I am also pursuing a concentration in Human Computer Interaction
-- 📫 How to reach me: henry.xi@uwaterloo.ca or henryxi0316@gmail.com
+- 📫 How to reach me: henryxi0316@gmail.com